14 days tour

 Day 1: Start Kyoto

 The trip starts in Kyoto, an atmospheric city amid beautiful hills.
-We gather for the first time at the hotel and enjoy a welcome briefing โ€“ a good chance to ask any questions you may have about the adventure ahead.
+We gather for the first time at the hotel and enjoy a welcome briefing this evening, a good chance to ask any questions you may have about the adventure ahead.
+Accommodation: Onyado Nono Kyoto Shichijo (or similar)

 • 12:00 am - 11:59 pm

 With more than 2,000 temples, shrines and gardens, Kyoto is a treasure house of Japanese heritage and undoubtedly one of the most fascinating cities in Asia.
 Unlike many other Japanese towns, it escaped the ravages of both the Second World War and modern urban development, keeping intact much of the spirit and architecture of traditional Japan.
 Today, we have an introductory tour of the city.
-Starting with a visit to the Golden Temple of Kinkakuji, built in 1397 as a summer villa for the shogun Yoshimitsu Ashikaga and immortalised in Mishima Yukio's novel, The Golden Pavilion.
-We then visit the Ryoanji temple, home to the most famous rock garden in Japan, before moving onto the impressive Nijo castle, built in 1603 as a residence for the Tokugawa shoguns.
-At lunch, we head back to central Kyoto for a stroll around Nishiki Market, known as Kyoto's Kitchen, which specialises in all things food related and is a great place to find seasonal foods and Kyoto specialties, such as Japanese sweets, pickles, dried seafood and sushi.
-Those who wish may opt to take a leisurely lunch at one of the local restaurants in the area or rest at the hotel.
-Later in the afternoon, we can walk around historic Gion, the most famous geisha district in Kyoto.
-Packed with bars, restaurants and traditional teahouses, Gion is most atmospheric in the early evening, when the lanterns are lit and apprentice geishas flit about the back streets on their way to appointments.
+Starting with a visit to the impressive Nijo castle, built in 1603 as a residence for the Tokugawa shoguns, before moving onto the Golden Temple of Kinkaku-ji, built in 1397 as a summer villa for the shogun Yoshimitsu Ashikaga and immortalised in Mishima Yukioโ€™s novel, The Golden Pavilion.
+We then visit the Ryoan-ji temple, home to the most famous rock garden in Japan.
+Afterwards, we head back to central Kyoto.
+Those who wish may opt to take a leisurely late lunch at one of the local restaurants in the area, relax back at the hotel or discover Kyoto at your own leisure.
+You may like to take a stroll around Nishiki Market, known as Kyotoโ€™s Kitchen, which specialises in all things food related and is a great place to find seasonal foods and Kyoto specialties, such as Japanese sweets, pickles, dried seafood and sushi.
+Accommodation: Onyado Nono Kyoto Shichijo (or similar)

 • 12:00 am - 11:59 pm